UNEXPLODED BOMB CLASSIFICATION

 UX-B Unexploded high explosive bomb.

-UX-IB Unexploded incendary bomb.
+UX-IB Unexploded incendiary bomb.

 UX-GB Unexploded gas bomb